UNION COLLEGE

 Submittals

-On the Saturday that precedes the tenth week of the term, the
+Prior to the tenth week of the term, the

 and figures.
 Any supplementing materials must be referenced at least once in the text of the paper.